Celebrating Mid-Autumn Festival 2021.

 What’s a Mid-Autumn Festival post without a look at the mooncakes on sale in Singapore this year, eh?

-But I don’t intend to do a list of fanciful or geeky mooncakes, like what I posted last year.
-I think we are all used to unusual flavours and innovative ingredients being used too.
+But I don’t intend to do a list of fanciful or geeky mooncakes, i.e., what I posted last year.
+I think we are all used to unusual flavours and innovative ingredients by now.
 (Durian paste filling is still hugely popular, in case you’re wondering)

 Instead, how about we take a look at the packaging this year?

 This has to be a big area of the marketing push, with all the creativity thrown in.
 With the bulk of mooncakes being bought as gifts, especially corporate gifts, it’s only to be expected too that packaging will get increasingly elaborate.
 Or should I say, fanciful?

 Chinatown Mid-Autumn 2021 Light-Up is ongoing till October 5, 2021.
 Check here for associated programmes!

 Gardens by the Bay Mid-Autumn Festival 2021 is ongoing till October 3, 2021.
 Do note that for adults, entrance fees apply for the Flower Dome.
 Photographers: camera tripods are also not allowed on Fridays, Saturdays, and Sundays too.
 Details here!